spxbhuhb/adaptive/doc/service/README.md

-## Getting started
+# Services

 When using services we work with:

 * service APIs
 * service consumers
-* service implementations
+* service providers
 * service transports

-### Service APIs
+## Service APIs

-Service APIs describe the communication between the client and the server.
-They are pretty straightforward: create an interface, annotate it with `@ServiceApi` and define the functions the service provides:
+Service APIs describe the communication between a service consumer and a service provider.

+To write one:

+- create an interface
+- annotate it with `@ServiceApi`
+- define **suspend** functions the service provides

 ```kotlin
 @ServiceApi